NOTE: The Development Officer and the Marketing Associate position can be held by the same person, assuming experience and interest in both fields

-Assist in the development of a stable base of individual and corporate donors through outreach and coordination of meetings and events
+Take the lead on the development of a stable base of individual and corporate donors through outreach and coordination of meetings and events

 Enhance and maintain a donor database to track and communicate with donors and potential donors regularly

-Research, write and manage up to 8 small grants (each $3,000-$9,999) per year, in partnership with Program Director
+Research, write and manage small grants (approximately $3,000-$10,000) in partnership with Program Director

 Create a marketing plan leading to increased web presence, marketing pieces, and press, to improve the community visibility of Kestrel and our work

 Collect feedback from our stakeholders on current knowledge of our work

 Use feedback from a wide variety of stakeholders to inform re-design of current materials, including print pieces, website, and social media presence

 Regularly send press releases announcing notable projects, grants, and events, to a wide array of media sources

 Disperse marketing materials related to programs and events to our target audiences

 Monitor and evaluate success of marketing and awareness campaigns, and adjust materials and efforts as needed